zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    responses from all agents involved, or a timeout occurs.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :results: a :zeek:type:`vector` of :zeek:see:`Management::Result`,
+   :param results: a :zeek:type:`vector` of :zeek:see:`Management::Result`,
        combining the restart results from all agents.
 Each such result identifies both the instance and node in question.
 Results that do not identify an instance are generated by the controller,